kongr45gpen/my-favourite-bash-commands/README.md

 # Recursively replace a string on all files in a directory
 sed -i 's/old/new/g' `find -type f`

+# Find which process is using a network port
+sudo netstat -nlp | grep :80
+sudo lsof -n -i :80
+sudo ss -lptn 'sport = :8080'
 ```

 ## PDF